Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/09-Create a VM with a Template.md

 # Lab 09 - Create a VM with a Template

-### Estimated timing: 15 minutes
+### Estimated Timing: 15 Minutes

-## Lab overview
+## Lab Overview

 In this walkthrough, we will deploy a virtual machine with a QuickStart template and examine monitoring capabilities.

-## Lab objectives
+## Lab Objectives

-In this lab, You will be able to complete the following tasks:
+In this lab, you will be able to complete the following tasks:

-+ Task 1: Explore the gallery and locate a template
++ **Task 1:** Explore the gallery and locate a template
-+ Task 2: Verify and monitor your virtual machine deployment
++ **Task 2:** Verify and monitor your virtual machine deployment

-## Architecture diagram
+## Architecture Diagram

 ![](../images/az900lab09.PNG)

-### Task 1: Explore the gallery and locate a template
+### Task 1: Explore the Gallery and Locate a Template

 In this task, we will browse the Azure QuickStart gallery and deploy a template that creates a virtual machine.

 1. In a new tab of the **Microsoft Edge**, access the [Azure Quickstart Templates gallery](https://azure.microsoft.com/resources/templates?azure-portal=true).
 In the gallery, you will find many popular and recently updated templates.
 These templates automate the deployment of Azure resources, including the installation of popular software packages.

 1. Browse through the many different types of templates that are available.
-Are there any templates that are of interest to you?.
+Are there any templates that are of interest to you?

 1. Search for **Deploy a simple Windows VM with tags (1)** in the search bar then click **Search (2)** and then select it from the results **(3)**.